Thomas-Metcalf/Portfolio/University/3D/CrystalDagger/crystalDagger.md

 # Crystal Dagger

-This initially had a lot of mesh issues and taught me many ways to solve issues, which I have made use of on all my projects since.
+This initially had a lot of mesh issues and taught me many ways to problem solve in Maya, which I have made use of on all my projects since.
 It was modelled from a reference image created by Alina Snit.

 1st Year Project.